 Even at institutions with a police or security department on campus, a student who is the victim of a crime may be more inclined to report it to someone other than the police/security.
-For this reason, the Clery Act requires Dominican University to collect crime reports from a variety of individuals and organizations that Clery considers to be "Campus Security Authorities" (CSA).
+For this reason, the Clery Act requires Dominican University to collect crime reports from a variety of individuals and organizations that the law considers to be "Campus Security Authorities" (CSA).
 As stated in Procedures for Reporting a Crime (above), "employees" are considered CSAs based on the following functions:

-- Their official job responsibilities involve significant interaction with students and/or campus activities. - They serve as informal or unofficial mentors to students. - They serve as a member in an office or of a committee to whom students are instructed and informed to report are discuss crimes, allegations of crimes, and other troubling situations, and/or - They have oversight for disciplinary procedures.
+- Their official job responsibilities involve significant interaction with students and/or campus activities. - They serve as informal or unofficial mentors to students, or advise student organizations, projects, and activities. - They serve as a member in an office or of a committee to whom students are instructed and informed to report are discuss crimes, allegations of crimes, and other troubling situations, and/or - They have oversight for disciplinary procedures.